 While in this area of Andalucia, we suggest visiting two other white towns on the same day trip to Ronda.

-Setenil de la Bodegas (click here for the article) and Zahara de la Sierra are entirely different from Ronda but astounding in their own ways.
+Setenil de la Bodegas (click here for the article) and Zahara de la Sierra are entirely different from Ronda but astounding in their unique ways.
 They are all relatively close, and the drive is delightful.
 It would take an hour to drive a loop to all three towns.

 When returning to this magnificent region one day, we hope to give it at least three days to see many more White Towns of Andalucia.
 Further south is also the Rock of Gibraltar; for those extra adventurous, you can take the ferry to Morocco.